konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-presence.md

 ![Locations of New/Old Information in topic sentences, inverted sentences, and topicless sentences.](assets/img/newoldinfo.png)

+New information may sometimes be familiar information, such as "君" in the sentence ｢君が主役だ。｣.
-The two topic sentences fit the generalization that "は marks old information, and が marks new information."
+Thus, the two topic sentences fit the generalization that "は marks old information, and が marks new information."
 However, the topicless sentence isn't so straightforward.
 The principle of old/new information functions differently in topicless sentences.
 In the example, there is no nuance that we are emphasizing "富士山" as new information in relation to "見える".[^7] However, it is nonetheless marked by が.
 This is not an exceptional instance.
 The が in this sentence is not exclusive, but subject-marking.
 We must recognize the **entirety** of the sentence ｢富士山が見える。｣ as new information.
 This makes grammatical sense since many topicless sentences serve to describe some spontaneous event or to change the subject.

 [^7]: The exclusive interpretation (marking "富士山" as new information) is sometimes possible, but this is not usually the case.